Mercedes-Benz A-Class

-First generation (W168; 1997)
+First generation (W168; 1996)

 History

 In 1994, Mercedes-Benz confirmed that it would be launching a compact car - the A-Class (A 160) - by early 1997, and (A 190) by early 1999, which would be the company's first venture in this sector of the market; it was hinted at this stage that the new car would be shorter than the average supermini but as spacious and practical inside as a large family car.

-The A-Class was presented to the motoring press late in 1996, and launched at the Frankfurt Motor Show in the autumn of 1997, the W168 A-Class was quite unusual for Mercedes-Benz featuring a front-wheel drive layout and unusual tall but yet short body and Avantgarde at the 1999 Geneva Motor Show and 1999 Frankfurt Motor Show.
+The A-Class was presented to the motoring press late in 1996, and launched at the Frankfurt Motor Show in the autumn of 1997, the W168 A-Class was quite unusual for Mercedes-Benz featuring a front-wheel drive layout and unusually tall but yet short body and Avantgarde at the 1999 Geneva Motor Show and 1999 Frankfurt Motor Show.

 This was the first complete exterior designed by Coventry University trained Steve Mattin, for which he was named Autocar magazine's 'Designer of the Year'.
 Earlier, Mattin had mostly worked on design for the W210 E-Class in 1991.
 Concurrent to the W168, he designed the exterior of the W220 S-Class.
 The final design freeze occurred in January 1995, at 32 months before August 1997 start of production.

 Between 1997 and 2004, 1.1 million first generation A-Class models had been sold.
 Overall, Daimler lost €1,440 per vehicle produced.

 The A-Class was facelifted in February 2001, with minor alterations to the headlights, front and rear bumper design and the addition of a new 170 mm longer wheelbase version.
 It was launched at the Geneva Motor Show.

-Moose Test Issue/Recall
+Moose test issue and recall

 The W168 became infamous in 1997 after flipping over during the traditional "moose test" performed by the Swedish automobile publication Teknikens Värld.
 According to the report, the W168 overturned when manoeuvring to avoid the "moose".
 Mercedes initially denied the problem, but then took the surprising step of recalling all units sold to date (2,600) and suspending sales for three months until the problem was solved by adding electronic stability control and modifying the suspension.
 The company spent DM 2.5 billion in developing the car, with a further DM 300 million to fix it.